 - Report the coyote sighting on the Coyote Cacher web site.
 Do not call animal control to have the coyote captured.
-Unless a human has been attacked or the coyote is sick or injured, animal control agencies will generally not attempt to capture, relocate, or kill coyotes.
+Unless a human has been attacked, animal control agencies will generally not attempt to capture, relocate, or kill coyotes, as these strategies have proven ineffective at controlling coyote populations.
 If a coyote attacks or injures a human, call 9-1-1.

 Report Coyote Sightings

 To better understand coyote behavior and increase public awareness about coyotes, the University of California Division of Agriculture and Natural Resources has developed the Coyote Cacher web site.
 Any member of the public can use Coyote Cacher to report coyote sightings.
 You can also register to receive email notifications when coyote sightings are reported in your area.